Hecke operators on topological modular forms: Into the zoo of stable operations

-where the first sum is indexed as the sums in \Cref{gleichaberfuertmf} are, the second natural homotopy comes from the combinatorial bookkeeping in part 4 of \Cref{beautyofsubgroupnumbers} by setting $X^e=\T_{(e,\frac{mn}{e})}$, and $\approx$ denotes a non-canonical homotopy.
+where the first sum is indexed as the sums in \Cref{gleichaberfuertmf} are, the second natural homotopy comes from the combinatorial bookkeeping in part 4 of \Cref{beautyofsubgroupnumbers} by setting $X^e=\T_{(e,\frac{mn}{e})}$.
+We have used the notation $\approx$ to denote a non-canonical homotopy.
 Using the natural homotopies provided in \Cref{relationsbetweenalternativehecekeoperators} and the homotopies from above, we obtain the desired homotopy

-where the homotopy indicated by the symbol $\approx$ is the only non-canonical homotopy. \end{proof}
+between endomorphisms of spectra.
+Once again, the homotopy indicated by the symbol $\approx$ is the only non-canonical homotopy. \end{proof}

 \begin{remark} If one runs the above proof, and instead of taking applying $\O^\top$ to (\ref{pullbacksofspansequiations}) one considers sheaf cohomology and the classical pullbacks, transfers, and twisting maps, then the same series of deductions above proof the classical Hecke composition formula on weight $k$ meromorphic modular forms: